 Luckily, our architectural membranes have a temperature resistance ranging from -30°C to +70°C. The material remains flexible, even at a low temperature.
-That way, they can be handled and installed easily.
+That way, it can be easily handled and installed.

 Light is of major importance in life.
 In architectural constructions, the duality of light and darkness is a challenge for each and every construction engineer and architect.
 We help you find the right balance.